Introduction to Azure IoT with Fsharp

 Hub interface connection information.
 Navigate back to the Portal Dashboard

 and select the IoT Hub.
-Scroll down to Messaging
+Scroll down to Messaging which will open a second

 pane containing the Event Hub interface information for the IoT Hub.
 Copy

-both the Event Hub-compatible name
+both the Event Hub-compatible name and the Event Hub-compatible endpoint

 strings and save them off to the aforementioned text file.

-Navigate back to Shared access policies
+Navigate back to Shared access policies, select the iothubowner policy and

-value into the text file.
+copy the Primary key value into the text file.

 Azure Function With batched and compressed data flowing from the device